hslayers/hslayers-ng/README.md

 You need git to clone the hslayers-ng repository.
 You can get it from [http://git-scm.com/](http://git-scm.com/).

-If you dont plan to develop hslayers-ng, dont want to run tests and and server files through npm managed http server, then you can skip all the following `npm` related steps.

 We a number of node.js tools to initialize and test hslayers-ng.
 You must have node.js and its package manager (npm) installed.
 You can get them from [http://nodejs.org/](http://nodejs.org/).